 Beyond the posters there aren't many official stills from the film, but there are a few high-res frame grabs from the first trailer that give us a great look at it:

-There have been two trailers so far, and they're both pretty great.
+There have been three trailers so far, and they're all pretty great.
 The first teaser is simple enough: it introduces Miles Morales, teases the plot, and sets up the idea that Morales isn't the only Spider-Man around - and that there might even be quite a few of them:

 The proper trailer is an altogether different affair: this shows us a lot more of the film, including a proper look at both Miles and Peter's Spider-Men, a glimpse at Miles's family life, our first look at the film's villain, and even the reveal of yet another member of the Spider-Verse.